About us

 ROASTING

-In order to prepare a cup of coffee, we need to roast the raw grain that we receive from the countries of origin.
-Only by roasting it can we develop all the aromas hidden within, derived from the varietal or cultivar, the terroir, the agricultural practices, the processing and drying methods and above all, the training and impetus of the coffee grower to achieve an extraordinary bean.
-During roasting, the humidity of the grain is reduced and infinite chemical and physical reactions take place.
-The grain becomes more fragile, which allows it to be ground and finally prepared to drink.
+For brewing a cup of coffee we need to roast the raw beans that arrive to us from the producing countries.
+Roasting the coffee beans is the only way to develop all the aromas locked inside, derived from the varietal or cultivar, terroir, agricultural practices, processing and final drying , and, above all, the skill and will of the coffee grower to obtain an extraordinary bean.
+During roasting, the humidity of the bean is reduced, infinite chemical and physical reactions occur, making it more fragile, which will allow grinding and therefore brewing .
 The key is in the amount of heat applied at all times.

 The tasting notes that lead to the selection of a certain batch of coffee are defined at the cupping table.
 It is the task of the master roaster to deliver the roast profile that brings those aromas and flavours to the consumer’s cup.

-We are inspired by our trade: WE ARE COFFEE ROASTERS
+We are enthusiastic about our job: WE ARE COFFEE ROASTERS

 GREAT COFFEE IS OUR PASSION